onolab-tmu/lab-concierge/README.md

     student come and borrows the key while we are going back down to obtain it.

-    This problem is solved by a [reed switch](https://en.wikipedia.org/wiki/Reed_switch) that sense the status of the lock on the door.
+    This problem is solved by a [reed switch](https://en.wikipedia.org/wiki/Reed_switch) that senses the status of the lock on the door.
 When the status changes, it informs the slack channel.

     <img src="https://raw.githubusercontent.com/onolab-tmu/lab-concierge/master/photos/doorman.jpg" width="500" align="center">